ward's world

 your teacher

 An interest in helping young people discover and define their writing voice and reading interests drives Ms. Jennifer Ward to cultivate a student-centered learning environment, one that supports individual learning goals and incorporates purposeful use of technology.
+An interest in artificial technologies led Ms. Ward to become a certified MagicSchoolAI pioneer and a certified ClassCompanion teacher.
+She also currently serves on the district's AI committee.
+In the 2023-24 school year, Ms. Ward was awarded a fellowship to participate in the MI Learning Channel Iconic Michigan program.
 In March 2017, Ms. Ward was named teacher of the month by Michigan's 86th district state representative, Thomas Albert.
 In March 2016, she was named a TED-Ed Innovative Educator and is also a Google Certified Innovator, National Writing Project Consultant, and a 2014 PASCD Emerging Leader.
 Ms. Ward taught for 13 years in a Philadelphia suburban district and returned to her home state in 2015.

 ms. ward